Our results often reflect our beliefs. If we’re not getting the results we want, chances are we have beliefs that may not be serving us.

 With thought patterns like those above and because there are strong emotions associated with them, the chances of a person successfully losing weight without changing their thoughts or beliefs are very slim.

-This is why becoming aware of our self-talk or predominant thought patterns are extremely important if we want to achieve the level of success we want.
+This is why becoming aware of our self-talk or predominant thought patterns is important if we want to achieve the level of success we want.

 Here are five negative beliefs that may be affecting our current level of success.
-To replace each negative belief, a better, empowering thought is suggested that will help us shift our thinking and start achieving more of what we want.
+To replace each negative belief, a better, empowering thought is suggested that will help us shift our thinking and achieve more of what we want.

 - I have missed the boat as my best days are behind me.
-This is similar to someone believing they are too old to achieve what they want in life so they won’t even allow themselves to dream big or do what’s required to achieve the results they want.
+This is like someone who believes they’re too old to achieve what they want in life so they won’t even allow themselves to dream big or do what’s required to achieve the results they want.
 A better, empowering thought is, “Anything is possible for me if I am clear on why I want it and am willing to do what’s required.”

 - Everything is fine with me and my life.
-It’s often said that when someone says they are “fine,” the truth is they are masking things or are in denial.
-Fine means we are choosing to settle for the life we have fallen into rather than choosing to design the life we want.
-A better, empowering thought is, “Even though things are not ideal for me right now, I am doing the best I can to create the life I want.”
+It’s often said when someone says they are “fine,” the truth is they’re masking things or are in denial.
+Fine means we’re choosing to settle for the life we have fallen into rather than choosing to design the life we want.
+A better, empowering thought is, “Even though things are not ideal for me, I am doing the best I can to create the life I want.”

 - It will take a lot of hard work to achieve the success I want.
-While there can be no substitute for hard work, how we are working and what we are working on, often determines whether we’re being effective or not.
-A better, empowering thought is, “I can choose to work hard on a few things to get what I want instead of working hard on many things and not staying focused”
+While there can be no substitute for hard work, how we’re working and what we’re working on, often determines whether we’re being effective or not.
+A better, empowering thought is, “I can work hard on a few things to get what I want instead of working hard on many things and not staying focused.”

-Our beliefs about ourselves, others and the world control what we are willing or not willing to do to achieve what we want.
-In order to change our results, we first have to change our beliefs.
-By taking on positive, empowering beliefs, we are more likely to achieve what we want in life.
+Our beliefs about ourselves, others and the world control what we’re willing or not willing to do to achieve what we want.
+To change our results, we first have to change our beliefs.
+By taking on positive, empowering beliefs, we’re more likely to achieve what we want in life.